avexyli/Koprulu-Blog/_pages/about.md

 <iframe src="https://www.youtube.com/embed/fjIEpeKHqSk?si=OiLK8TTFEoipDjAX" frameborder="0" allowfullscreen></iframe>

-You can help us fund the Project's Models by Donating to our <a href="https://paypal.me/KopruluKat/" target="_blank">Paypal</a>, all the money received goes directly to the Modellers and Data Engineers.
+You can help us fund the Project's Models by Donating to our <a href="https://paypal.me/KopruluKat/" target="_blank">Paypal</a>.
+_All the money received goes directly to the Modellers and Data Engineers._

 _This site is still under construction and all articles are subject to change_
 <hr>